yassir-abid/GAMEHUB/README.md

 ## Technical stack

-This application is based on a monolithic architecture using the MVC (Model-View-Controller) design pattern.
+This application is based on a monolithic architecture.

 ### Back
 - Node JS